kfei/docktorrent/README.md

 docker build -t docktorrent .
 ```

-On a slow machine, the building process may take some time.
-You can just pull
+The building process may take some time.
+You can just pull the latest image
-a pre-built image:
+from mine:
 ```bash
 docker pull kfei/docktorrent
 ```